moh7/CarND-Lane-Detection/writeup.md

 Next, I defined another function **lane_lines** which uses **average_lines** to obtain the averaged left and right lanes in slope-intercept form and converts them to pixels using **line2pixels**.
 The output of this function is again *left_lane* and *right_lane* but in (x,y) form.

 Finally, function **draw_lines** takes the original image and the output of **lane_lines** as inputs and draws the averaged lane lines in the corresponding location on the original image.
+The output image is shown in the following.

+![alt text][image6]

 ## 2. Identify potential shortcomings with your current pipeline